Stephen-Gates/chatbot/docs/questions.md

     - Returns a count of the next level projects.
     - Factsheet cards are returned for the next level of projects in alphabetical order.
 1. Show me the project *Cloud Migration*?
-    - Returns a Factsheet card for the project, e.g. Name, description, lifecycle dates, successor, responsible subscription(s), tags.
+    - Returns a Factsheet card for the project, e.g. Name, description, lifecycle dates, successor, responsible subscription(s/), tags.
 1. What is lifecycle of project *Cloud Migration* ?
     - Returns a Factsheet card for the project with lifecycle dates promoted in the visual hierarchy.
 -->